Have you seen a coyote?

 Help us learn more about Portland's coyotes.
 Report a sighting or donate below:

 Learn more about coyotes by visiting our tutorial:

 Who are we?
-We are a group of researchers at the Geography Department at Portland State University and Oregon State University researchers working in collaboration with Portland Audubon.
-We are interested in understanding the relationship between humans and coyotes in the urban environment.
-We analyze and present the coyote sightings you report, and share and report on what we find.
+We are a group of Portland State University and Oregon State University researchers working in collaboration with Portland Audubon.
+We collect and analyze the coyote sightings you report, and share and report on what we find.

 Who can participate?
 Anyone!
-We encourage citizen scientists of all ages.
-A group of second graders from Alameda Elementary School were the first group of citizen scientists to collect data for this project.
+We encourage community scientists of all ages.
+In fact, a class of second graders from Alameda Elementary School were the first community scientists to collect data for this project!

 How can I get more involved?
-Your observations are the most important part of this project!
+Submitting your observations of coyotes is the most important part of this project!
 The involvement of the community is crucial to the development of our knowledge about coyotes in the city.
 Please tell your friends about the project and ask them to keep an eye out for coyotes in their neighborhood.

 This project is a partnership between the Audubon Society of Portland and the Geography Department at Portland State University.